lilsweetcaligula/weavy-co2-emission-app/README.md

 I am assuming you have Node.js 10 or higher installed.
 It should work for Node.js 8 but, alas, I haven't tested it.

+## Installation:
+Clone the repo, `cd` into the directory, and run `npm install`.
+Now you are all set!

 ## Basic usage

 By default it works something like this: